Wheewww…what a long title that was, as this doesn’t really have a short name. I would make an acronym out of it but NUC17IBHS is long too.

 Join a yoga class, cause you’re going to have to be able to stretch to weird angles to effectively shave your back.
 I’m being facetious.

 Skip using this on your back and use it on other areas: Legs, chest, arms, butt, groin, anywhere but the back.
 A BIG FAIL for shaving your back.

 Shaving with short deliberate strokes worked the best for me when I could get the right angle.

-Get a welding torch heat up the upper half then smoothly bend it, I’m serious, it might work better on your back after this.
+Get a welding torch to heat up the upper half then smoothly bend it, I’m serious, it might work better on your back after this.
 But why bother?
-As this might circumvent, the safety feature and might be more prone to cutting yourself after the modification.
+As this might circumvent, the safety feature, and might be more prone to cutting yourself after the modification.

 Use a new razor for a better shave every time.

 To be blunt, this is the worst back shaver I have used to date.
 The safety razor design with an extended handle does not lend itself to properly shaving a back.
 You struggle to get the correct angle for the razor to do what it is supposed to do effortlessly.
 That is the problem, it takes work and it is just way too hard to get the correct angle.
 This is why you don’t see similar designs of back shavers.

 I tried multiple times, but shortly give up after letting hours pass.
 It kind of pissed me off, it’s that frustrating.
 I can not get an effective shave with this.
 I was able to shave the top of my back and neck with it, granted it took work.
 I was happy with it when I could get the razor to the correct angle.
 It will shave hair if you can get to this mystical unattainable angle on your back.
 I suppose it would work with a partner shaving your back, but I want self-sufficiency in a back shaver and demand this.